Policies

 Attendance Policy

-Students are required to attend or make up all class sessions of the course in order to be awarded a course completion or attendance certificate, or to sit for an end-of-course examination.
+Participants are required to attend or make up all class sessions of the course in order to be awarded a course completion or attendance certificate, or to sit for an end-of-course examination.
+Participants should be aware that their fire department has access to the course roster through the OSFM portal, including hours attended.
+The IFCA /IFCERF is not able to release student attendance, grade reports, scores, or other evaluations to anyone other than the student.

 End of Course Certificates

-End of course certificates issued by the IFCA/ERF will be issued by email to the email address provided by the student within 96 hours of the successful completion of a class.
+End of course certificates issued by the IFCA/IFCERF will be issued by email to the email address provided by the student within two weeks of the successful completion of a class.
 If the class has not been paid in full for any reason, the certificate will be withheld until full payment is received.

 OSFM Certification

-The Division of Personnel Standards and Education, Office of the Illinois State Fire Marshal, approves many of the courses that are scheduled and sponsored by IFCA and ERF for certification and reimbursement.
+The Division of Personnel Standards and Education, Office of the Illinois State Fire Marshal (OSFM), approves many of the courses that are scheduled and sponsored by IFCA and IFCERF for certification and reimbursement.
 The applicable OSFM levels of certification are identified in each course description.
-If certification credit is required, be sure that you enroll in those programs that are clearly identified as offering those credits.
-Within 96 hours of successful completion of the class, students will be placed on a course completion roster with OSFM.
+If certification credit is required, the participant is responsible to ensure enrollment in those courses that are clearly identified as offering those credits.
+Participants should also be aware of any co-requisite or additional courses required for OSFM certification.
+Within two weeks of successful completion of the class, participants will be placed on a course completion roster with OSFM.
 If the class has not been paid in full for any reason, the student will not be placed on the OSFM roster until full payment is received.

 Grant Funded Classes

-Recipients of a scholarship from the Illinois Fire Chiefs Educational and Research Foundation who wish to apply the scholarship to a class should follow the instructions in the scholarship package.
+Recipients of a scholarship from the IFCERF who wish to apply the scholarship to a class should follow the instructions in the scholarship package.
 Additionally, after registration, the student must email info@illinoisfirechiefs.org to assure the scholarship is applied.
 Any amounts due after the application of the scholarship are subject to the payment policies listed above.

-The CFO program will be invoiced after the orientation class, prior to the class starting.
-For this program, the ERF will accept payment after the start of the class.
+The Chief Fire Officer (CFO) program will be invoiced after the orientation class, prior to the commencement of the Phase One learning.
+For this program, the IFCERF will accept payment after the start of the class.
 Unless other arrangements are made in writing, all payments are due within 90 days of the issuance of the invoice.

-Due to the cost of the Chief Fire Officer Program, the ERF has agreed to consider payment plans for these students who are required to self-pay for this class.
+Due to the cost of the Chief Fire Officer Program, the IFCERF has agreed to consider payment plans for these participants who are required to self-pay for this class.
 Any payment plan must be initiated by the student and agreed to in writing by both the CFO Program Coordinator and the Executive Director.
-This is an exception to the payment policy listed above; however all other parts of the policy remain in effect.
+This is an exception to the payment policy listed above; however, all other parts of the policy remain in effect.

 Chief Fire Officer Scholarships

-Due to the generosity of the Rice Foundation, scholarship funding is available to students who are paying for their Chief Fire Officer Program tuition without the assistance of their Fire Department or District.
 These scholarships must be applied for prior to the first day of class and invoicing for the program.
 If a scholarship is awarded, this amount will be applied to the invoice.
+Note that the CFO program is not eligible for other IFCERF scholarships or grants.